 As you can see, a logo has the distinct ability to visually express an organization’s identity and essence in one simple pictograph, so the investment in a good logo is justified.
 Forming an awesome business identity is key for marketing glory.

-An effective business logo can help customers develop brand loyalty.
+An effective business logo can help customers develop brand recognition and loyalty.
 It can boost sales, reduce marketing costs and decrease consumer price sensitivity.

 The brand is the ego of the company: the charismatic outer layer of the identity that is projected and perceived by the public.
 Companies around the world spend billions each year trying to build a brand people can’t resist.
-The logo is a critical component of your brand.
+The logo is a critical component of your brand identity.

 Harvard Business Review actually states that people form a bond with a company’s logo and visual style.
 Steve Jobs understood this principle and put a lot of effort into both of these fields, and it’s one of the reasons Apple is such a successful and dominant brand.
 Even though its market share is not #1 in any of the fields it operates in, and its products and conduct are sometimes the target of controversy, it obliterates the playing field as far as branding is concerned.
 Apple is hypnotizing people to virtually fall in love with their products to the point of worship.
 Brands such as Mercedes, Adidas, Starbucks and others that have a powerful and memorable visual logo also enjoy an almost religious following.

 Visuals are perceived by the human brain faster than verbal information, which is why the most basic and instant first impressions we get are governed by visuals.
 Scientists call this the pictorial superiority effect.

 A company with a poor logo will be perceived as a company with a poor identity, and a bad logo can even doom an existing powerful brand (as GAP learned the hard way following their infamous rebranding debacle).
 A good, recognizable logo isn’t enough to save a bad company, but a terrible logo can certainly hinder a great company.